 - Pour the mixture back into the saucepan and cook on medium heat for a few minutes until it thickens.
 Concretely it is approximately 1 min after the first boil.
-It might get lumpy first, don't worry just keep whisking and the cream will get smooth and glossy.
+It might get lumpy first, don't worry just keep whisking and the cream will get smooth and glossy

-- Pulse blend icing sugar with almond flour for 5-10 seconds then shift them together.
-The mixture should be very fine powder like
+- Measure all your ingredients with a Digital scale and prepare all the tools you need at hand.
+Properly clean your mixing bowl and whisk attachment by wiping them down with vinegar.
+Pulse blend icing sugar with almond flour for 5-10 seconds then shift them together.
+The mixture should be very fine powder lik

 - Boil the sugar syrup until it reaches 118C-120C / 244-248F.
 Use a Infrared thermometer gun or any other thermometer to measure the correct temp

 - By the time syrup reaches 118C-120C / 244-248F, the egg white & fine sugar mixture should be already reaching a consistency of somewhere between foamy and soft peak

 - Once syrup at the right temp remove from heat.
 Keep the Stand mixer speed on medium and begin slowly pouring the syrup down on the side of the mixing bowl making sure that the syrup flows on the side only and does not get onto the whisk